Ghini/ghini.desktop/doc/use_cases-jbq.rst

          ``~/.bauble/bauble.log`` file.
 Don't bother opening it, just send it over.
 It contains loads of technical information.

-  ..  admonition:: Continous unmanned alerting
+  ..  admonition:: Continuous unmanned alerting
       :class: toggle

          An other option is to activate the sentry handler.
 It will notify